-Another advantage is that you could make contacts who could be able to refer you to potential clients, especially if you work in a field which is related to your translation specialisation.
-For example, if you are a financial translator and you work in an accountant’s office your boss might know someone who needs their company accounts translated.
-If your part-time job is in a similar field it could be an excellent source of specialist knowledge and enable you to keep up with the latest industry developments.
+Another advantage is that you could make contacts who could be able to refer you to potential clients, especially if you work in a field that is related to your translation specialisation.
+For example, if you’re a financial translator and you work in an accountant’s office your boss might know someone who needs their company accounts translated.
+If your part-time job is in a similar field it could be an excellent source of specialist knowledge and help you keep up with the latest industry developments.

 There are also several disadvantages to combining translation work with a part-time job.
-You would need to have excellent time-management skills in order to manage both your clients’ demands and your additional employment.
+You’d need to have excellent time-management skills to manage both your clients’ demands and your additional employment.
 Even then you may find yourself having to turn down interesting translation work because of your commitments to your second job since many translation jobs are often offered at very short notice.

 Taking on a part-time job in most cases involved being employed.
 I know from experience that it can be difficult for a freelancer to adjust to being an employee who has to take orders from superiors and negotiate the battlefield of office politics.
 You’d lose one of the main benefits of being freelance – deciding when you want to go on holiday without having to ask your boss’s permission.
 Also, what do you do if you book holidays with your employer but are then offered translation work?